-Substance Abuse and Mental Health Services Administration National Helpline www. find treatment. samhs a. gov
+Substance Abuse and Mental Health Services Administration National Helpline 1-800-662-4357 www.findtreatment.samhsa.gov

-SAMHSA's National Helpline is a free, confidential, 24/7, 365-days-a-year treatment referral and information service (in English and Spanish) for individuals and families facing mental and/or substance use disorders.
+SAMHSA's National Helpline is a free, confidential treatment referral and information service operating 24 hours a day, 7 days a week, 365 days a year.
+The service is available in both English and Spanish for individuals and families facing mental and/or substance use disorders.